 Nowadays, percentage rates are the most common.
 In this method, also known as the cost-plus-fee method, designers not only provide design services but also purchase the required materials and add a set percentage on the cost of goods to compensate for their services.

-One can always look to avail in their budget by going online whilst keeping the entire process continuous and elegant.
+One can always look to stay in their budget by going online whilst keeping the entire process continuous and elegant.